hapijs/good/README.md

   The subscriptions that are available are _ops_, _request_, _log_ and _error_.
 The destination can be a URI, file or directory path, and _console_.
   Defaults to a console subscriber for _ops_, _request_, and _log_ events.
 To disable the console output for the server instance pass an empty array into the subscribers "console" configuration.
+- `extraFields` - an object containing extra fields to be included on the broadcast log message.
+- `logRequestHeaders` - determines if all request headers will be logged.
+Defaults to _false_
+- `logRequestPayload` - determines if the request payload will be logged.
+Defaults to _false_
+- `logResponsePayload` - determines if the response payload will be logged.
+Defaults to _false_
+- `logPid` - determines if the pid will be logged.
+Defaults to _false_

 For example:

 ```javascript